 Those Crazy Sixties

-The Mad, Mad, Mad, Mad Sixties Cookbook: More than 100 Retro Recipes for the Modern Cook by Rick Rodgers, who has written 35 cookbooks by the end of the 2012, and Healther Maclean, who has books on the New York Times Best Sellers lists.
+The Mad, Mad, Mad, Mad Sixties Cookbook: More than 100 Retro Recipes for the Modern Cook is by Rick Rodgers.

 The publisher writes that the current TV series Mad Men is bringing back the cuisine of the 1960s.
 Maybe so, and this book certain helps that cause.
 Customer reviews of the book are largely very good among Internet book sellers.
 It's recommended for 1960s theme parties and is full of stories and trivia about the sixties.